leedawnn/leedawnn/README.md

 - 📫 How to reach me: **dev.leedawn@gmail.com**

-- ⚡ What I like to do: **I like so much singing, trip and chill with my dog ...and coding of course**
+- ⚡ What I like to do: **I like so much music, trip and chill with my dog ...and coding of course**

 <h3 align="center">Connect with me:</h3>
 <div align="center">